Defense Metals Announces Saskatchewan's First Rare Earth Element Processing Facility

 VANCOUVER, BC, Aug.
 28, 2020 /PRNewswire/ - Defense Metals Corp. ("Defense Metals") (TSXV: DEFN) / (OTCQB: DFMTF) / (FSE: 35D) is pleased to announce that the Government of Saskatchewan announced $31 million in funding for a Rare Earth Element Processing Facility in Saskatchewan.
 The facility will be owned and operated by the Saskatchewan Research Council (SRC).

 The conversion of REE ore to individual REE products is done in two main stages.
 The first is the concentration of ore to mixed REE Carbonate.
 The second is the more complex separation stage that converts the mixed REE Carbonate to commercial pure-grade REEs.
 The facility in Saskatchewan will address both stages of REE processing.
-The Saskatchewan Government also stated that the global demand for REEs will increase significantly in the coming decade.
+The Saskatchewan Government also stated that the global demand for REEs will increase significantly in the coming decade.1

 Craig Taylor, CEO of Defense Metals commented that "as we continue to advance our Wicheeda Rare Earth Element Property, access to specialized rare earth processing facilities in safe and friendly jurisdictions will be of critical importance.
 Outside of China, the rest of the world is rapidly working to secure access to REE concentrate and processing facilities.
 Given that the Wicheeda deposit is located in Canada gives us a strategic advantage as we continue to have discussions with various parties about this deposit."